-If you have questions about programmatic requirements, contact:
+If you have questions about programmatic requirements, contact: Beth Bienvenu, Director of Accessibility, 202/682-5567, bienvenub@arts.gov.

-Bill O'Brien NEA Senior Advisor for Innovation to the Chairman 202/682-5550 obrienb@arts.gov

-If you have questions about administrative or technical requirements, contact:

-Nicki Jacobs Director, NEA Grants & Contracts Office 202/682-5403 jacobsn@arts.gov
+If you have questions about award administration, contact: Nicki Jacobs, Director of Grants & Contracts, 202/682-5403, jacobsn@arts.gov.

-REMINDER: If you have questions about your Grants.gov registration or the mechanics of getting your application through the Grants.gov system, you should contact Grants.gov, not the National Endowment for the Arts.
-Call the Grants.gov help desk at 1-800-518-4726, e-mail support@grants.gov, or consult the information posted on the Grants.gov website at Support.
-The Grants.gov Contact Center is available 24 hours per day, seven days a week.
+[REMINDER: If you have questions about your Grants.gov registration or the mechanics of getting your application through the Grants.gov system, you should contact Grants.gov, not the National Endowment for the Arts.
+Call the Grants.gov help desk at 1-800- 518-4726, e-mail support@grants.gov, or consult the information posted on the Grants.gov website at Support.
+The Grants.gov Contact Center is available 24 hours per day, seven days a week.]